-Instead of a white background with many colors, something that could particularly brighten your vehicle at night in the most distracting way possible, the night mode allows for a dark background to appear while still making all of the pointers, markers, and destinations clearly visible.
+Rather than a white background with many colors, which would particularly distract drivers at night, night mode uses a dark background while still showing all the pointers, markers, and destinations.

 19. Save Money

-You can actually save money by using Google Maps.
+You can save money by using Google Maps.
 If this sounds odd, think about driving through tolls for a moment.
-Google Maps can permit you to select routes that allow you to get around or bypass most or all of the tolls you might have otherwise encountered.
+Google Maps can allow you to select routes to get around or bypass most or all of the tolls you might have otherwise encountered.

 When you select your destination and then tap on Directions.
-From here you can choose Route Options, where you can check off methods of avoiding not only tolls but also use of ferries and highways if you so choose.
+From here, you can choose Route Options, where you can check off methods of avoiding tolls and using ferries and highways if you so choose.

 20. Advanced Gesture Control